neerajsinghchowhan/AquFarm-Monitoring-and-Control-System/README.md

 5.Compile the code and upload it to the esp32.
 6.Create a server and then upload the HTML,PHP files to server.
 7.Now run the esp32.
+8.Visit the website index page to check values that are updates from esp32 sensors.https://aquasystem.000webhostapp.com/